Nimble tech firms must adapt as promised self-driving revolution hits speed bumps

 Companies making software are better positioned to pivot than those doing hardware, experts agree.
 There has already been some consolidation in the crowded field of lidar, a key hardware component using laser light pulses to help vehicles “see,” after some companies have struggled to raise new funds.
 Digital mapping is another area ripe for consolidation, Simoudis said.

 Automakers and others have snatched up these startups in recent years, including Strobe Lidar and Princeton Lightwave, which were acquired in 2017 by General Motors and Argo AI, respectively.
-Argo AI is majority-owned by Ford Motor Co.
+Argo AI is majority-owned by Ford Motor Co (F.N).
 Earlier this year, self-driving startup Aurora bought Blackmore Lidar.

 Last month, food delivery company DoorDash bought startup Scotty Labs, a competitor to Phantom also involved in the remote control of autonomous vehicles.
 The loss of Scotty’s main customer, Voyage - which operates small fleets of self-driving vehicles in closed residential communities - and difficulties in raising funds led to its sale, two sources told Reuters.